caramortati/C2-Beaconing-Wireshark/README.md

 - Monitor for repeated communication patterns

 ### Comparison to Malware PCAP Behavior
-There are several publically availiable malware pcap datasets that are used for simulated environments to learn about malware detection and attacker behavior.

-This simulated environment can be compared against other real malware PCAPs to aid in training.
-Both the lab simulation and publically availiable malware PCAPs for C2 beaconing traffic aim to show:
+There are several publicly available malware PCAP datasets used in simulated environments to study malware detection and attacker behavior.
+This project’s simulated environment can be compared to real-world malware PCAPs to support training and analysis.

+Both this lab simulation and publicly available malware PCAPs that exhibit command-and-control (C2) beaconing share several key characteristics:

-- Reptitive and predictable behavior
+- Repetitive and predictable communication patterns
-- Common protocols used to blend in with normal traffic
+- Use of common protocols (e.g., HTTP) to blend in with normal traffic
-- Persistent communication with a remote server
+- Persistent communication with a remote server over time

+While this project uses a controlled and benign setup, the observed network behavior closely mirrors patterns found in real malware traffic.
+This comparison reinforces how Wireshark can be used to identify behavior-based indicators and analyze potential threats in a real incident response scenario

 ---
 ## 6. Acknowledgement/Resources
 Lima, V. (2026). *BFOR 643 Incident Handling Module 1 – IR frameworks*.
 Massry School of Business, University at Albany.